Sarah R. Blackley, LMFT

 - Management Skills

 - Women's Issues (sexual assault, harassment, infertility, life transitions)

 BA, University of Iowa

 MA with Honors, Saint Mary's College of California, Counseling Psychology emphasis: Marriage and Family Therapy

-I generally see clients for 50 minutes in length, once per week, unless we decide collaboratively that meeting more often or for longer duration would be clinically helpful (often this occurs with people who are severely depressed or couples' sessions).
+Longer appointments are available if we decide collaboratively that meeting more often or for longer duration would be clinically helpful (often this occurs with people who are severely depressed or couples' sessions).